Chicago Best Dentist

 The technique has some advantages over other techniques:

 - It is less expensive than other techniques

 - There is a rapid onset and fast recovery

 It is suitable for children

 Unfortunately, the technique is not suitable for all.
 Some anxious and phobic people require a deeper form of sedation.
 In general, pregnant women should not receive inhalation sedation.
 People with nasal obstructions and mouth breathers may also find this method unsuitable.

 For people who require a greater degree of sedation, or if the procedure is of a nature that requires the patient to be sedated, intravenous sedation may be suitable.
-With this technique a sedative is injected into a vein in the arm by a qualified seditionist or anaesthetist.
+With this technique, a sedative is injected into a vein in the arm by a qualified anesthetist.